YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 #### Workshop Focus

-The workshop will introduce fundamental concepts and framework in text mining, and provide the audience with hands-on experience.
-It will cover text corpus preparation, word counting, lexicon-based text classification and topic modeling.
-It will make extensive use of Python to organize, analyze and visualize Yelp review data to illustrate the procedures to implement techniques mentioned above to solve business questions.
+The workshop will introduce fundamental text mining concepts including text corpus preparation, word counting, lexicon-based text classification, and topic modeling.
+It will demonstrate how Python can be used to organize, analyze and visualize user-generated text content.

 #### Workshop Material (will be available on Oct 29th, 2015)